DjangoGirls/organizer-manual/attendees/README.md

 ### Local events

-If you don't plan any Financial Aid for participants at least a month (ideally two or three months) before the event you should open an application process.
+If you don't plan any Financial Aid for participants at least a month (ideally two) before the event you should open an application process.
 Give people two weeks to apply and explain why they should be the ones to attend the event, what is their motivation.
 You can create a simple Google Doc Form or use free service like Wufoo.
 Send people acceptance/rejection e-mail a week before the event.
 Make sure they confirm that they will attend.

 ### International events